jkeltsc/normalize-plex-files/readme.md

 # 1. Rationale
-This is a small python application that normalizes the filenames in your [Plex](app.plex.tv) media library after [Plex](app.plex.tv) has scraped your files and downloaded corresponding metadata, and after you manually corrected some possibly midguides matches in [Plex](app.plex.tv).
+This is a tiny python application that normalizes the filenames in your [Plex](app.plex.tv) media library after [Plex](app.plex.tv) has scraped your files and downloaded corresponding metadata, and after you manually corrected some possibly midguides matches in [Plex](app.plex.tv).

 The idea is that - **after [Plex](app.plex.tv) has matched your files** - this application renames the files coherently with the data [Plex](app.plex.tv) has found in [IMDB](https://www.imdb.com/), [TMDB](https://www.themoviedb.org/), or [TVDB](https://thetvdb.com/) databases.
 This has two advantages:
 - aesthetics: uniform filenames within your library